Judy Hermans

-Judy Hermans is a South African politician from the Western Cape who has been serving as a Member of the National Assembly since June 2019.
+Judy Hermans is a South African politician from the Western Cape who served as a Member of the National Assembly from June 2019 until May 2024.
 Hermans is a member of the African National Congress.

 Parliamentary career

 Hermans was given the 113th position on the national-to-national list of the African National Congress for the 2019 general election.
 She was not elected.

 Hermans entered the National Assembly on 10 June 2019 as a replacement for former cabinet minister Tokozile Xasa, who had resigned.

+She did not return to parliament following the 2024 election.